dobrocity/wallet.dobro.city/README.md

 ### Signed binaries

 To sign the binaries, make sure you have the code signing certificates on your local filesystem as a `.p12` file and have the password for them.
-Make sure not to save the certificates in the Sunce directory in order to not accidentally bundling them into the app installer!
+Make sure not to save the certificates in the Dobro directory in order to not accidentally bundling them into the app installer!

 You can create a `signing-mac.env` and a `signing-win.env` file, pointing `electron-builder` to the right certificate to use for each target platform: